OtisIrachi/Neopixel-4x4x4-Cube-WS2811/README.md

 This project uses a WEMOS D1 Mini ESP8266 and WS2811 LED's in a progressive format matrix.
-Software and STL 3D print case is available.
+Arduino IDE Software and STL 3D printed case file is included.

 This project was an attempt to construct and replace the Rainbowduino cube design.